 When a new dog arrives at work introduce them to the other dogs slowly in a neutral or open area.
 Dogs who have shown aggressive behaviour such as growling or nipping at people or other animals may not be welcome at work.

 4. Don’t bring sick pets to work

 Pets who have an infectious disease should stay at home to avoid making other office pets sick.
 Make sure pets are up to date on vaccinations, flea, tick and heartworm treatments.
-Think twice about bringing pets to work if they are being fed a raw diet because it can contain bacteria such as E. coli or salmonella that can make coworkers sick.
 Be considerate and hygienic.
 Remember not to use human dishes from the shared kitchen for pet food and water bowls.
 Don’t wash pet bowls in sinks used to wash human dishes.

 5. Clean up after them

 Pet guardians are responsible for cleaning up any messes their furbaby creates.
 Be sure to have cleaning supplies on hand to take care of any accidents.
 Keep lint rollers nearby to maintain a professional appearance.
 Store pet food and treats in sealed containers and clean up food spills or crumbs.

 What if I can’t bring my pet to work?